Agbobli5373/cybersecurity/ftp-sftp-docker-automation/README.md

 - SFTP: `student / sftp123`

 ## Next steps
-- Import the generated PCAP files into Wireshark and highlight the cleartext FTP commands and payloads.
+- Review the generated `analysis_report.md` for automated findings.
-- Extend `scripts/run_demo.sh` to add automatic Wireshark screenshots or to generate a markdown report.
+- Import the generated PCAP files into Wireshark for deeper inspection.
 - Integrate the captures and analysis into your capstone report template.